jdesrosiers/resourceful/README.md

 `201 Created` and a `Location` header identifying URI of the new resource.
 One way a resource can be created is by making a POST request to the root of a resource.
 This will generate an ID for the resource and then create it.
 The other way a resource can be created is by PUTing to a URI that doesn't contain a resource.
-In this case, the `Location` header will always echo the request URI and the resource passed will be save unmodified as it was passed in the request.
+In this case, the `Location` header will always echo the request URI and the resource passed will be saved unmodified as it was passed in the request.
 The created resource will be returned with the response.

 ### Modifying a Resource